anoma/juvix-docs/docs/reference/language/modules.md

 open Data.List;
 ```

-In general, we can combine any import statement with an open statement.
-The
+In general, we can combine any import statement and open statement that refer to
-syntax is `<import statement> <open statement wihout module name>`.
+the same module.
+The syntax is `<import statement> <open statement wihout module
+name>`.

 When opening a module, if we want to open an explicit subset of its definitions,
 we must use the `using` keyword thus: